What you can learn in this topic:

 Tip Map links are also available to recipients of scheduled or one-time calendar email messages that you send.
 By clicking the titles of events in the email message, recipients open event detail pages similar to the one above.

-Or, click an event description to add a map link to an existing event.
+Or, click an event title to add a map link to an existing event.

-For example, to map Trumba Corporation, you can add the corporation name to the first line of the address:
+For example, to map the Seattle downtown library, you can add the library name to the first line of the address:

 Seattle, WA 98101

-Tip If you're adding a map link for an address you have mapped in the past, you don't need to add the address or link again from scratch.
+Tip If you're adding a map link for an address you've mapped in the past, you don't need to add the address or link again from scratch.
 Instead, click Recent Links, and then select the link from the list.

-If you want to provide a map link to a relatively remote area or if you're trying to link to an address that the Bing Map Platform can't verify, you might want to use latitude and longitude coordinates.
+If you want to provide a map link to a relatively remote area or if you're trying to link to an address that the Google Maps mapping service can't verify, you might want to use latitude and longitude coordinates.
 (Typically, a location's coordinates are easy to find using Internet search.)

 When you enter the coordinates, use the Decimal Degrees format where the N-S and E-W designators are omitted.
 Instead, to indicate direction, use the: